SeldonIO/sig-mlops-jenkins-classic/README.md

 - Jenkins Classic installed in your cluster.
 You can find instructions on how to install and configure it on the [Installing Jenkins on your K8s cluster](#Installing-Jenkins-on-your-K8s-cluster) section.
 - Seldon Core v0.5.1 installed in your cluster.

-**TODO:** Add note on ArgoCD (or Seldon Deploy??)

 ## Use cases

-**TODO:** Add links to separate notebooks.

 This guide goes through three different methods to build and deploy your model.
+Each of these can be found under the `./models/` of this repository.

-- Using Seldon pre-built re-usable model servers.
+- Using Seldon pre-built re-usable model servers (`./models/news_classifier`).
-- Using custom re-usable servers.
+- Using custom re-usable servers (`./models/images_classifier`).
 - Using custom servers with an embedded model.

 # Diving into our CI/CD Pipeline